shakeebur/ExpenseReactApp/README.md

-CIC 434 project 1 - Group 8
+CIS 434 project 1 - Group 8
 Make sure you are in GR8-APP directory and run:

 npm install